 Colegio Isaac Rabin

-The school hopes to be recognized for its excellence, innovative spirit, the success of its graduates and its commitment to Judaic learning, as part of a network of institutions promoting a progressive perspective within the Jewish tradition and cultivating partnerships on a local, national and international level.
+The school hopes to be known for its excellence, innovative spirit, the success of its graduates and its commitment to Judaic learning.
+Further, to be recognised as part of a network of institutions promoting a progressive perspective within the Jewish tradition and cultivating partnerships on a local, national and international level.

-The school became affiliated with the ORT network in December 2012, as part of its commitment to raising the profile of science, technology and mathematics – and thereby providing students with opportunities to deepen their learning and open up possibilities for future study and careers.
+The school became affiliated with the ORT network in December 2012, as part of its commitment to raising the profile of science, technology and mathematics, thereby providing students with opportunities to deepen their learning and to open up possibilities for future study and careers.

 Since 2009, Colegio Isaac Rabin has been an International Baccalaureate certified school.
-It offers the Primary Years Program and the Middle Years Program, both of which emphasize inquiry-based learning and inter and trans-disciplinary approaches.
-Teachers all undertake training in IB methodologies so as to be current with what is recognized as best educational practice.
+It offers the Primary Years Program and the Middle Years Program, both of which emphasise inquiry-based learning and inter and trans-disciplinary approaches.
+Teachers all undertake training in IB methodologies so as to be current with what is recognised as best educational practice.

 In Pre-Kinder to 4th grade the school is also implementing the Singapore Math model, with the focus on developing number sense, problem solving and conceptual understanding, so that students perform well because they understand the material on a deeper level.

 Outside of the curriculum, students participate in the Math and Science Olympics, local and international debating competitions, extensive community service activities and educational exchanges with other countries.
 The school also offers a variety of extracurricular programs in sport and the arts.

 All students take Judaic Studies and experience a well-rounded Jewish education.
 Jewish students learn Hebrew, while students of other religious backgrounds learn French.
 The school celebrates all Jewish festivals, and marks Shabbat with a weekly Kabbalat Shabbat ceremony.
 In the senior year students participate in March of the Living.